What This System Does

 Best for scheduled daily uploads and automation.
 Use cURL, Python, or any HTTP client to upload programmatically.

-curl -X POST "https://outbound-fitness-international.telnyx-worker.dev/outbound/upload?type=daily" -F "file=@/path/to/members.csv"
+curl -X POST "https://outbound-fitness-international.telnyx-worker.dev/outbound/upload?type=full" -F "file=@/path/to/members.csv"

-Delta Upload (Update Only):
+Delta Upload (Add/Update/Remove):

 curl -X POST "https://outbound-fitness-international.telnyx-worker.dev/outbound/upload?type=delta" -F "file=@/path/to/updates.csv"